Arnel Amita

-Arnel Abuloc Amita (born 10 January 1995) is a Filipino professional footballer who plays as a midfielder for One Taguig and the Philippine national team.
+Arnel Abuloc Amita (born 10 January 1995) is a Filipino professional footballer who plays as a midfielder for Philippines Football League club Aguilas–UMak and the Philippine national team.

 Club career

 Loyola Meralco Sparks

 In 2014, he joined the Loyola Meralco Sparks of the United Football League in a short stint.
 He returned to Loyola in 2016.

 Manila Jeepney

 Amita transferred to Manila Jeepney until January 2015, He then joined again in April 2015 until January 2016 before returning to loyola.

 Kaya FC

 In July 2018, Amita joined Philippines Football League club Kaya FC.
 He left Kaya after 6 years.

 One Taguig

 In 2024, Amita joined the newly formed One Taguig FC for the 2024 Philippines Football League.

 International career

 Amita was called up for the Philippine team in 2022, He debuted in a 4-1 Friendly match against Timor-Leste.

 Amita was included in the Philippines squad for 2022 AFF Championship.